Will UnitedHealth Insurance Cover Drug Treatment Programs?

-Enrolling in a Substance Abuse Program Using UnitedHealth Insurance
+Enrolling in a Substance Abuse or Rehab Treatment Program Using UnitedHealth Insurance

-There are many different types of insurance plans and coverage options, and the best way to know exactly what is covered and how to use insurance to pay for drug treatment is to contact a UnitedHealth insurance provider directly.
-These highly trained professionals can help a person better understand their coverage and how to navigate using health insurance to pay for services.
+There are many different types of insurance plans and coverage options, and the best way to know exactly what is covered and how to use insurance to pay for addiction treatment is to contact a UnitedHealth insurance provider directly.
+These highly trained professionals can help a person better understand their United Healthcare coverage and how to navigate using health insurance to pay for services.

 Insurance coverage may also require that a person first attempt an outpatient program before coverage for a residential treatment program is provided.
 This is called the “fail first” or “step therapy” mentality, which is a nationally recognized protocol that helps people to move between levels of care as needed.
 Certain forms of treatment, such as inpatient medical detox, may also require documentation deeming them “medically necessary” before coverage is authorized.